otrv4/otrv4/otrv4.md

   The SNIZKPK Auth value.

 Encrypted message (DATA)
-  // TODO: state the sections
+  Using the appropriate encryption key (see 'When you send a Data Message' section) derived from the sender's and recipient's public keys (with the keyids given in this message), perform a XSalsa20 encryption of the message.
-  Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform a XSalsa20 encryption of the message.
   The nonce used for this operation is also included in the header of the data message packet.
 ```

 // TODO: does this belog to this section?